jpthibault20/aeroconnect/README.md

 # AeroConnect

 ## todo VERSION 1.0
-    - Not button for register session if User
-    - Time for loading
+    - Time for loading multi render
     - switch "Utilisateur" to "Visiteur"
     - can change user role if user is Admin / Owner / Instructor
     - Student can't free session if this in 1 hour